kaizen-ai/kaizenflow/documentation/general/architecture_diagrams.md

 - Level 2:
   - Container = high-level software architecture and how responsibilities are split in the system
-  - A container is the first level of directories in a repo
+  - A container corresponds to the first level of directories in a repo
   - E.g., in `//p1`
     - `automl`: application for automatic machine learning for commodity analysis
     - `edgar`: application to handle EDGAR data
-    - `etl3`: back-end db for timeseries with real-time and point-in-time semantics
+    - `etl3`: back-end db for time series with real-time and point-in-time semantics

 - Level 3